Andrew-Jonez/basketball21/README.md

 basketball21
 ├── src
 │   ├── app.py               # Entry point of the Flask application
-│   ├── basketball21.py      # Game logic for the basketball game
 │   └── templates
 │       └── index.html       # HTML template for the main page
 ├── requirements.txt         # Dependencies for the project